ntno/aws-exam-prep/cloud-formation.md

 # Cloud Formation
 **use this service to automatically provision resources**
+infrastructure as code

 max 200 stacks
 more can be requested by contacting AWS
+service is free
+charged for resources
+charged for errors

 ***

+Fn::GetAtt
-Fn::GetAtt - returns the value of an attribute from a resource in the template
+- returns the value of an attribute from a resource in the template
+- typically used to generate outputs in the template

 AWSTemplateFormatVersion - optional, identifies capabilities of AWSTemplateFormatVersion